Action Bronson: 1983–2010: Early life and career

 Ariyan Arslani was born in Flushing, Queens, New York City, on December 2, 1983, to an Albanian Muslim father and an American Jewish mother.
 Growing up he was raised in his father's Muslim tradition.
 He attended Bayside High School, in Bayside, Queens, and graduated in 2002.
 Before embarking on a career as a rapper, which was originally just a hobby, Bronson worked as a cook at his father's Mediterranean restaurant in Forest Hills.
 He hosted his own online cooking show, Action in the Kitchen.
 After breaking his leg in the kitchen, Bronson concentrated solely on rapping.

 2011: Dr. Lecter and Well Done

-Action Bronson's debut studio album Dr. Lecter was independently released by Fine Fabric Delegates on March 15, 2011.
-The album, produced entirely by New York City-based music producer Tommy Mas.
-In November of that year, Bronson followed up with Well-Done, a collaborative effort with American hip hop producer Statik Selektah.
+Action Bronson's debut studio album, Dr. Lecter, was independently released by Fine Fabric Delegates on March 15, 2011.
+The album was produced entirely by New York City-based music producer Tommy Mas.
+In November of that year, Bronson followed up with Well-Done, a collaborative effort with American hip-hop producer Statik Selektah.
 On March 12, 2012, he released his second mixtape, titled Blue Chips, with Party Supplies.